 With X-ray binaries, we can measure the velocity of the companion star, and hence the mass of the unseen star it is orbiting.
-For some binaries, the mass of the primary star is too massive to be a neutron star.

 The velocity of the companion star in the X-ray binary A0620-00.
-From the large velocity swing, The derive a minimum mass for the accreting object of 3.3 solar masses.
-51
+From the large velocity swing, we derive a minimum mass for the accreting object of 3.3 solar masses.